Usage

 LLDP-MED fast start while tx-interval specifies the interval

 between two LLDPDU in seconds.
-The default interval is 1 sec-
+The valid interval range is 1

-ond.
-Once 4 LLDPDU have been sent, the fast start mechanism is
+Once 4 LLDPDU have been sent, the fast start mechanism is dis-

 unconfigure med fast-start